Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Open bugs:
 - [target 1.9] MISSING FEATURE (Alban): Add some !BLUEBRICK meta commands in LDraw format to save all the data of a BlueBrick file in LDraw.
 Then remove the warning for saving in LDRAW.
 - [target 1.9] MISSING FEATURE (Alban): Export in 4dbrix.com format
+	- try to fix the connection origin import/export?
-	- prepare a 4DBrix lib with few tracks + create the missing structure sets
+	- prepare a 4DBrix lib with few tracks
-	- add a message to warn if the user didn't imported the 4DBrix library
+	- export the group tag in the ncp
+	- what is node type?
+This seems to correspond to the BlueBrick type of connection, so that can be exported (at least hard-coded if not in the connection type config file)
+	- add alias in Brick library to make the part appear in different folder?
+This to make appear the standard tracks in the 4DBrix folder (avec un sorting key différent). used for the 9V track and also half straight
 	- what is segment label?
 	- what is node anchor?
-	- what is node type?
 - [target 1.9] BUG #62 (FreeStorm): Text position on Text Layer (Linux)
 - MISSING FEATURE (Alban): A feature to check if there's new parts available online in the official library (when opening a file with missing parts).
 - MISSING FEATURE (Matthias): Add a simple view for the track with the part number displayed overlaid (add a new tag in the xml for this simplified name to avoid too long names).